usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card Application MAY host an optional on-card fingerprint one-to-one comparison algorithm.
 In this case, on-card fingerprint one-to-one comparison data is stored on the card, which cannot be read, but could be used for biometric verification.
-A fingerprint biometric template is supplied to the card to perform cardholder-to-card (CTC) authentication and the card responds with an positive or negative biometric verification decision.
+A fingerprint biometric template is supplied to the card to perform Cardholder-To-Card (CTC) authentication and the card responds with an positive or negative biometric verification decision.
 The response includes information that allows the reader to authenticate the card.
 The cardholder PIN is not required for this operation.
 The PIV Card SHALL include a mechanism to block this